Many-body radiative decay in strongly interacting Rydberg ensembles

+From the master equation (\ref{eq:collective_master_equation}) one can read off that an atom at position $\mathbf{r}_k$ has $2d+1$ different decay channels, where $d$ is the dimension of the hypercubic lattice on which the atoms are positioned.
+Each of these channels, which is represented by the collective many-body jump operator $L_k^\mathrm{c} =\sqrt{\gamma} P^\xi_k \sigma_k^-$ corresponds to a different number of excited atoms $\xi$ in the atom's neighborhood, and can be associated to a different frequency of the emitted photons, $\nu_\xi=\omega_a + \xi V$ [see Fig. \ref{fig:schematics}(b)].
 The many-body operators $L_k^\mathrm{c}$ are also consistent with thermodynamic considerations.
 While we treat the background radiation field as an effective zero-temperature reservoir here, which is well justified since the atomic energy scale $\omega_a$ is typically much larger than the temperatures encountered in quantum-optical experiments, it is in principle straightforward to extend our approach to thermal environments with finite inverse temperature $\beta$.
 One would then expect the Gibbs state $\propto\exp[-\beta(H_\text{atom})]$ to be a stationary state of the corresponding master equation.
 This condition, which is indeed met in our many-body approach, is also both sufficient and necessary for consistency with the second law of thermodynamics, at least in situations where the standard weak-coupling, Born-Markov and rotating-wave approximations are applicable \cite{Spohn1978,Brandner2016}.
 On the other hand, a simpler model in which each atom would feature a single decay channel, represented by a jump operator $L_k^\mathrm{s} =\sqrt{\gamma} \sigma_k^-$ that does not account for interactions between atoms, would lead to a non-thermal stationary state at finite temperatures and thus, in general, to violations of the second law, see also Ref.~\cite{Levy2014}.

-\textit{Decoherence dynamics --- } In order to analyze the impact of collective jump operators versus the conventionally employed single-atom decay, we consider an atomic ensemble that is initially prepared in the state $| \Psi_0\rangle = (1/2)^{N/2}\prod_k\left[\mid\downarrow\rangle_k+\mid\uparrow\rangle_k\right]$.
+\textit{Decoherence dynamics --- } In order to analyze the impact of collective jump operators versus the conventionally employed single-atom decay, we consider an atomic ensemble that is initially prepared in the state $| \Psi_0\rangle = (1/2)^{N/2}\bigotimes_k\left[\mid\downarrow\rangle_k+\mid\uparrow\rangle_k\right]$.
+Experimentally, such product state can be prepared in an interacting system by a strong laser pulse whose Rabi frequency $\Omega$ is much larger than the interaction strength $V$.
 We study the evolution of the average single-atom (Rydberg state - ground state) coherence, which can be measured experimentally \cite{semeghini2021}, and which we decompose as